basicBrogrammer/embedded-react-sdk/docs/theming/theming-guide.md

 ---
-title: Theming UI Components in the Gusto Embedded React SDK
+title: Theming UI Components
-order: 0
 ---

 UI components in the Gusto Embedded React SDK ship with simple baseline styles that are fully themable.
 "Themable" means that components are designed to take on the look and feel of the application in which they are embedded.

-For a complete inventory of available variables, see [theme variables](./theme-variables.md).
+For a complete inventory of available variables, see [theme variables](./theme-variables).

 > Theming is the recommended approach for customizing your UI.
-For advanced customization, however, where theming is insufficient to completely match your application UI, you can explore usage of [component adapters](../component-adapter/component-adapter.md) which allow you to completely supply your own components.
+For advanced customization, however, where theming is insufficient to completely match your application UI, you can explore usage of [component adapters](../component-adapter/component-adapter) which allow you to completely supply your own components.

 ## Setting up styles